Yesterday in Preston saw the last matches of the last 32 played in the afternoon, and the first four matches of the last 16 played in the evening.

 Michael Georgiou’s winning streak of eight consecutive matches ended as he went down 4-3 against Stephen Maguire.
 Coral Shoot Out champion Georgiou came from 3-0 down to 3-3 with top breaks of 57 and 68, only for Maguire to win the decider 70-17.
 Glasgow’s Maguire now meets Shaun Murphy or Jack Lisowski.

 Personally I think that Ronnie was too harsh, both on himself and on his young opponent.
 For what I’ve seen so far this week, this was one of the best matches on display. yes, there were a few mistakes, but frankly, not that many. both played excellent safeties, both made big breaks.

-Ronnie’s reflections on Yan maybe lacking bottle were probably motivated by the feeling that his young opponent should have beaten him yesterday, and didn’t because himself managed to get the better of Yan mentally.
+Ronnie’s reflections on Yan possibly lacking the bottle were probably motivated by the feeling that his young opponent should have beaten him yesterday and didn’t because he managed to get the better of Yan mentally.
 It may well be so, but, of course, Yan is only 18 and Ronnie has 25 years experience as a top pro.
 Give the kid some time to develop Ron!

 Big thanks to Tai Chengzhe for these images